-- h) Development must be designed to adapt and mitigate the impacts of climate change and reduce vulnerability, particularly in terms of overheating, flood risk and water supply. - Ensure buildings and infrastructure are designed to adapt to a changing climate, making efficient use of water, reducing impacts from natural hazards like flooding and heatwaves, while mitigating against and avoiding contributing to the urban heat island effect.
-This should include maximising opportunities for both natural heating and ventilation. - j) The Council will seek adaptation and mitigation measures which improve the resilience of communities, reduce inequality and bring a range of social benefits.
+- h) Development must be designed to adapt and mitigate the impacts of climate change and reduce vulnerability, particularly in terms of overheating, flood risk and water supply. -) Ensure buildings and infrastructure are designed to adapt to a changing climate, making efficient use of water, reducing impacts from natural hazards like flooding and heatwaves, while mitigating against and avoiding contributing to the urban heat island effect.
+This should include maximising opportunities for both natural heating and ventilation. - j) The Council will seek adaptation and mitigation measures which improve the resilience of communities, reduce inequality and bring a range of social benefits. - K) Development must not compromise land that is required to deliver towards a nature recovery network.